jfrog/frogbot/README.md

 ## 🤖 About JFrog Frogbot
 ### Overview

-JFrog Frogbot is a Git bot that scans your git repositories for security vulnerabilities.
+JFrog Frogbot is a Git bot that scans your Git repositories for security vulnerabilities.
 1. It scans pull requests immediately after they are opened but before they are merged.
 This process notifies you if the pull request is about to introduce new vulnerabilities to your code.
-This unique capability ensures that the code is scanned and can be fixed even before vulnerabilities are introduced into the codebase.
+This unique capability ensures the code is scanned and can be fixed even before vulnerabilities are introduced into the codebase.
-2. It scans the Git repository periodically and creates pull requests with fixes for vulnerabilities that are detected.
+2. It scans the Git repository periodically and creates pull requests with fixes for detected vulnerabilities.

 It supports the following Git providers:
 - Azure Repos